wdporter/i-am-that-vuepress/15-the-jnani/readme.md

 **Q:**&ensp;Who is the <span data-tippy-content="The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.">jnani</span>?
 The witness or the supreme?

 **M:**&ensp;The *jnani* is the supreme and also the witness.
-He is both beïng and awareness.
+He is both being and awareness.
 In relation to consciousness he is awareness.
-In relation to the universe he is pure beïng.
+In relation to the universe he is pure being.

 **Q:**&ensp;And what about the person?
 What comes first, the person or the knower?

 **M:**&ensp;The person is a very small thing.
 Actually it is a composite; it cannot be said to exist by itself.
 Unperceived, it is just not there.
 It is but the shadow of the mind, the sum total of memories.
-Pure beïng is reflected in the mirror of the mind as knowing.
+Pure being is reflected in the mirror of the mind as knowing.
 What is known takes the shape of a person based on memory and habit.
 It is but a shadow or a projection of the knower onto the screen of the mind.

 **Q:**&ensp;The mirror is there, the reflection is there.
 But where is the sun?